lavreniukk/testing-course/README.md

 ## Coursera Web Development

-On this page you can see my solutions to all module assignments of "HTML, CSS and Javascript for Web Developers" course^
+On this page you can see my solutions to all module assignments of "HTML, CSS and Javascript for Web Developers" course:

 ### **Solutions**